HWileyHill/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-The original form of the bikeshare project was finalized on February 12, 2022 (12/02/2022).
+The original form of the bikeshare project was finalized on February 12, 2022 (12/02/2022), but was worked on for 2-3 days before.
 It was introduced to GitHub on the 20th of the same month (20/02/2022).

 ### Project Title
 US Bikeshare Data Explorer